donfaustinocortizone/Nashville96/README.md

 ### Installation
 1. Download and unzip the latest release of your theme of choice.
-2. Copy the folder of theme to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
+2. Copy the folder of the theme to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 3. Select the theme with both Appearance and Window Manager.
 4. If you want to install the borderless version, just follow the same steps.